schollz/chickencam/README.md

 ## Setup

-### Setup Raspbery Pi
+### Setup Raspberry Pi

-Plug in the USB microphone, install new image of Raspbian, and attach the camera.
+Plug in the USB microphone, install new image of [Raspbian](https://www.raspberrypi.org/downloads/raspbian/), and attach the camera.
 Setup the camera using `raspi-config` and then setup the following.

 #### [Wifi](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md)